PandaDB: Understanding Unstructured Data in Graph Database: Data model and Semantics

 \subsection{Graph Querying Language}

-Cypher\cite{francis2018cypher} is a standard graph query language that allows high-level and declarative programming for various graph operations, including graph traversal, pattern matching, and sampling.
-The following query statements show how to create and query data via Cypher for Figure\ref{fig:example_graph}.
+Cypher~\cite{francis2018cypher} is a standard graph query language that allows high-level and declarative programming for various graph operations, including graph traversal, pattern matching, and sampling.
+Due to page constraints, we provide an example of creating and querying data via Cypher for Figure~\ref{fig:example_graph} in the appendix of the tech report of PandaDB~\cite{tech_report_pandadb}.

-Q1 creates two nodes and builds a relationship, then two nodes are labeled with \textit{Person}, with the name 'Michael Jordan' and 'Scott Pippen', respectively.
-Q2 retrieves the \textit{teamMate} relationship starts from the node with name 'Micheal Jordan' and get the related nodes' name property.

-The rich set of operators provided by Cypher makes it is easy to express a wide variety of graph computations.
-However, the requirements of querying semantic information of unstructured data of graph node are still not met.
+The rich set of operators provided by Cypher makes it easy to express a wide variety of graph computations.
+However, the requirements of querying semantic information of unstructured data of graph nodes are still not met.